ajinkya933/datastructures/README.md

 # datastructures
+___
-Here i express how I understood datastructures in python open with editor Atom for best experience visually
+Here i express how I understood datastructures in python

+Open with editor Atom for best experience visually